cwru-xlab/sharetrace-giraph/README.md

  3. Select "Module content root" for "Store generated sources relative to" and specify the desired directories to store the generated code.
  4. Under Build, run "Build Project."
  4. Under Project Structure > Modules > sharetrace-model > main, mark the directory specified as a generated source.

+## TODO
+- Extend the `BeliefPropagation` abstract class to outline the general framework, e.g. `to_factor_condition()` which decides if a message should be sent to a factor vertex.
+It may be possible to make `call()` a concrete method and all others abstract.
+The challenge is with such large deviations in design that can be seen between `LocalBeliefPropagation` and `RemoteBeliefPropagation`.
+This may be solvable via further abstraction.